danburkert/honeycomb/README.md

 > *The project may be built from source using these [build instructions](https://github.com/nearinfinity/honeycomb/wiki/Building-From-Source)*

-Once Honeycomb is up and running, test it out with:
+Once Honeycomb is up and running, test it with:

 ```
 create table foo (x int, y varchar(20)) character set utf8 collate utf8_bin engine=honeycomb;